-If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.
+You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.

 How to apply

-10 September 2020 – UK/EU applicants
+8 September 2024 – UK applicants

-If you're unsure about the application process, contact the admissions team for help.
+If you're still unsure about the application process, contact the admissions team for help.

 Academic Technology Approval Scheme (ATAS)